zeroseven/z7_semantilizer/README.md

-# The semantilizer
+# The Semantilizer

+## :question: What is it?

+The Semantilizer is a TYPO3 extension, that adds more functionality to the TYPO3 own headlines of content elements.
 This extension will detach the semantic definition from the field `header_layout` for the headlines of the content elements.
-Further you will get a semantic overview of your headline structure in the backend which also validates some mistakes.
+It also adds an overview over all currently used headlines in content elements across the current page.
+This will display also potential errors in the structuring of headlines and gives easy fixing options.

-## Installation
+## :wrench: Installation

+* Get the extension via composer: `composer require zeroseven/z7-semantilizer`
-Install the extension and include the typoscript setup **after** the configuration of `fluid_styled_content` to override their partials for the headlines.
+* Include the typoscript setup **after** the configuration of fluid_styled_content to override their partials for the headlines

-## How to use
+## :roller_coaster: How to use

 Now, if you want, you can simply overwrite the labels of the `header_layouts` to make them more understandable.